Collecting personal information

 - To conduct customer and market research for use within Seqwater to help improve Seqwater's services or develop new products;

-- To process a job application or as part of your employment relation with Seqwater;
+- To process a job application or as part of your employment relationship with Seqwater;

 - For de-identified statistical analysis purposes; and